 In all truth, we must be careful not to venture too far down this path that does not reflect honest price discovery or real value.
 This is important not just today but when these actions filter into the future because when the gap gets too wide an adjustment always takes place.
 In the world today people have developed a "false' belief in financial security and the idea of "controlled" inflation.
 For years inflation has been used as both a political and economic tool.
 When people look at how much more they are earning now than in the past they realize that if they go into debt it will be easier to pay it off with inflated income.
 For decades people have been given pay raises to keep up with inflation meaning the vast majority of pay raises have nothing to do with either a person's work or performance.
 Yet it is still difficult to deny this tends to make a worker feel better that they are worth more.
-Many people essentially perform the same functions for 30 years; however, their pay grows much greater as time move on.
+Many people essentially perform the same functions for 30 years; however, their pay grows much greater as time moves on.

 A great definition or rule about inflation, its effect on the economy, and how it impacts savings came to me long ago, it goes like this, "Inflation is a thief that robs those who are improperly invested, and gives the money to those improperly invested."
 This would, of course, be referring to those who had the foresight to position their investments for its emergence.
 The same can be said about deflation, it mimics in reverse the process, also acting as a way to transfer wealth between parties.
 The problem is to timing and identifying the approach of these two strong economic forces.
 I have found the mindset of investors and of the "money people" often shifts into overdrive when opportunities for speculation arise.
 The distortion caused by easy money from Federal Reserve policy coupled with political and social compassion for affordable housing, medical care, has obvious implications as debt and promises continue to rise.